-Supervisors considering the acceleration option for a student for the beginning of the next September term, must inform the department's Associate Chair, Graduate Program, of their intent in March in order that appropriate TA and scholarship resources can be allocated.
+Supervisors considering the acceleration option for a student for the beginning of the next September term, must inform the department's Associate Chair - Graduate Studies, of their intent by June 15in order that appropriate TA and scholarship resources can be allocated.

-All in-program student inquiries and requests concerning the School of Graduate Studies should be initiated by the Grad Administrator, unless specifically authorized by the Associate Chair, Grad Studies.
+All in-program student inquiries and requests concerning the School of Graduate Studies should be initiated by the Graduate Academic Program Assistant, unless specifically authorized by the Associate Chair -Graduate Studies.